alidevhere/certificate-generator/README.md

 Load the template in png,jpeg,jpg or pdf format.
 PDF format is discouraged because it decreases the fixels of output certificates.

 ![load-certificate-template](https://user-images.githubusercontent.com/53839118/117346673-7f253c80-aec1-11eb-9d89-57b681d1e168.gif)

+# 6. Load .CSV file:

+Load the csv file by clicking on load Data.
+Loading this file will create dragable labels of text same as headings in csv file.
+Drag these labels to correct locations in template file where you want the text to be printed.

 ![choose-output-format](https://user-images.githubusercontent.com/53839118/117346966-e3480080-aec1-11eb-8c7f-9ace0d5315eb.gif)